Audio-Driven Reinforcement Learning for Head-Orientation in Naturalistic Environments: Audio-driven reinforcement learning approach

 \subsection{Hyperparameters}

-We prepared and trained the network with the Pytorch framework \cite{b25}, using the AdamW Optimizer \cite{b26}, a learning rate of 0.001 and a batch size of 1024.
+We developed the network with the Pytorch framework \cite{b27}, using AdamW Optimizer \cite{b28}, a learning rate of 0.001 and a batch size of 1024.
 We set discount factor $\gamma$ to 0.8 and reduced $\epsilon$ linearly from 0.2 to 0.0 over the course of 30,000 episodes.
-In total, the agent was trained for 76,800 episodes.
-The target network update parameters were $C = 1$ and $\tau = 0.00005$.
+The agent was trained for a total of 76,800 episodes.
+Target network update parameters were $C = 1$ and $\tau = 0.00005$.